xsa-dev/B60D/lib/mysql-connector-java-5.1.42/docs/README.txt

    inserting BLOBs into the database.
 There are two things that need to be done to avoid this:

-    1. Set the connection string option useServerPrepStmts to true.
+    1. Set the connection login option useServerPrepStmts to true.

     2. Set SQL_MODE to NO_BACKSLASH_ESCAPES.